Virtuosity: Plot

-In Los Angeles, Lt.
-Parker Barnes and John Donovan are testing a virtual reality system that is going to be used for training police officers.
-The two are tracking down a serial killer named SID 6.7 at a restaurant in virtual reality.
+In Los Angeles, Parker Barnes is a former police officer imprisoned for killing political terrorist Matthew Grimes, who killed Parker's wife and daughter.
+Barnes killed Grimes but also accidentally shot two news reporters in the process and was sentenced to 17 years to life.
+In the year 1999, Barnes and John Donovan are testing a virtual reality system designed for training police officers.
+The two are tracking down a serial killer named SID 6.7 at a Japanese sushi restaurant in virtual reality.
 SID (short for Sadistic, Intelligent, Dangerous, a VR amalgam of the most violent serial killers throughout history) causes Donovan to go into shock, killing him.
-The director overseeing the project, before Commissioner Elizabeth Deane and her associate, William Wallace, orders the programmer in charge of creating SID, Dr. Darrel Lindenmeyer, to shut down the project.
-Barnes is a former police officer imprisoned for killing political terrorist Matthew Grimes, who killed Parker's wife and daughter.
-Barnes killed Grimes but also accidentally shot two news reporters in the process.
-This caused him to become a convicted killer and serve 17 years to life.
+The director overseeing the project orders the programmer in charge of creating SID, Dr. Darrel Lindenmeyer, to shut down the project with Commissioner Elizabeth Deane and her associate, William Wallace, as his witnesses.

-Barnes meets with criminal psychologist Dr. Madison Carter following a fight between Barnes and another prisoner, Big Red.
-Meanwhile, Lindenmeyer informs SID that he is about to be shut down because the death was caused when he disabled the fail-safes.
+Following a fight with another prisoner, Big Red, Barnes meets with criminal psychologist Dr. Madison Carter.
+Meanwhile, Lindenmeyer informs SID that he is about to be shut down because Donovan's death was caused when SID disabled the fail-safes.
 At SID's suggestion, Lindenmeyer convinces another employee, Clyde Reilly, that a sexually-compliant virtual reality model, Sheila 3.2, another project created by Lindenmeyer, can be brought to life in a synthetically grown android body.
-Lindenmeyer replaces the Sheila 3.2 module with the SID 6.7 module.
+However, Lindenmeyer replaces the Sheila 3.2 module with the SID 6.7 module.
 Now processed into the real world, SID 6.7 kills Reilly.

-Once word gets out of SID being in the real world, Deane and Los Angeles Police Department Chief William Cochran offer Barnes a deal: if he catches SID and brings him back to virtual reality, he will be pardoned.
-Barnes agrees, and with help from Carter, they discover that Matthew Grimes, the terrorist who killed Barnes's wife and daughter, is a part of SID 6.7's personality profile.
+Once word gets out of SID being in the real world, Deane and LAPD Chief William Cochran offer Barnes a deal: if he catches SID and brings him back to virtual reality, he will be pardoned.
+Barnes agrees, and with help from Carter they discover that Matthew Grimes, the terrorist who killed Barnes's wife and daughter, is a part of SID 6.7's personality profile.
 After killing a family along with a group of security guards, SID heads over to the Media Zone, a local nightclub, where he takes hostages.
 Barnes and Carter go to the nightclub to stop him, but SID escapes.